autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 ## Step 13: Optional - Install Donkey Car Console

-[Donkey Car console](https://github.com/robocarstore/donkeycar-console) is a management software of the donkey car that provides rest-based API to support Donkey Car mobile app.
+[Donkey Car console](https://github.com/robocarstore/donkeycar-console) is a management software of the donkey car that provides a rest-based API to support Donkey Car mobile app.
 This software currently supports RPI 4B only.

 ### Download the project